-Grave sin, or mortal sin, “results in the loss of charity and the privation of sanctifying grace, that is, of the state of grace.
+Grave sin freely chosen with true freedom - often called mortal sin - “results in the loss of charity and the privation of sanctifying grace, that is, of the state of grace.
 If it is not redeemed by repentance and God's forgiveness, it causes exclusion from Christ's kingdom and the eternal death of hell, for our freedom has the power to make choices for ever, with no turning back,” the Catechism of the Catholic Church says.

 “Anyone who is aware of having committed a mortal sin must not receive Holy Communion, even if he experiences deep contrition, without having first received sacramental absolution, unless he has a grave reason for receiving Communion and there is no possibility of going to confession,” the Catechism adds.

 St. Paul explains in 1 Corinthians that “whoever...eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of profaning the body and blood of the Lord.
 Let a man examine himself, and so eat of the bread and drink of the cup.
 For any one who eats and drinks without discerning the body eats and drinks judgment upon himself."